 Firm opposition to seabed exploration and mining

-Eramet is the first mining group in the world to take an official and firm stance against deep sea mining.
-To date, only 32 countries have officially opposed deep sea mining, including France in 2022.2
+Eramet is one of the first mining groups in the world to take an official and firm stance against deep sea mining.
+To date, only 32 countries have officially opposed deep sea mining, including France in 2022.

 Moreover, in 2020, the Group had already publicly expressed its opposition to another issue concerning the oceans, namely deep sea tailings placement.